carterjbastian/platform_api_documentation/source/index.html.md

 - Less friction for investors and less drop-off due to accreditation requirements.
 - Less room for potentially-costly accreditation errors.
 - Reduced cognitive overhead and manual work for your customer service, investor relations, and legal teams.
-- Decreased spending spending on general or outside council.
+- Decreased spending on general or outside council.

 **Highlights of the integration experience:**

-- **Quick set up** – You can start your investors getting accredited by writing a API endpoint on your server, and then adding a button to your platform.
+- **Quick set up** – Set up is as simple as adding one API endpoint to your server and retrieving a URL for your investor.
+You control the UX of how the investor sees that button.
 - **No Investor Registration** – You use our API to register your users as investors with Check Investor Status.
 This means your investors never have to create a Check Investor Status account.
-- **No Investor Data Re-entry** – You can pre-fill investor information when you register (email address, type of legal entity, legal name) them.
-That way, investors don't need to re-enter data you already have.
+- **No Investor Data Re-entry** – You can pre-fill investor information when you register (email address, type of legal entity, legal name) on your investors' behalf.
+They don't need to re-enter data you already have.
-- **Automated Follow-up and Re-Review Processes** – Did an investor make a mistake in their documentation?
+- **Automated Follow-up and Re-Rreview Processes** – Did an investor make a mistake in their documentation?
 Have they started but not finished their process?
 We'll followup with them and re-review when they fix their documentation.
 - **Programmatic Access to Accreditation Info** – You can check the status of your investors as they proceed through the platform, or even download a PDF of the accreditation letter we issue for your accredited investors.
 - **Ongoing Support and Development** – We're in active development of this product.
 Have a feature request?
 Not sure how something works?
 Just ask – if we haven't built it already, we can likely add support for it soon.

 # Getting Started

-There are only 3 steps to setting up with Check Investor Status.

-## Request a Platform Account

 Contact [carter@checkinvestorstatus.com](mailto:carter@checkinvestorstatus.com) to set up a platform integration account.